crolllab/teaching/Bioinformatics_Tools/Course_4_SNP_calling/README.md

 ### Download all Alpine ibex dataset in a loop

 We specify all accession numbers to be downloaded in the loop.
-The code below will run for a few minutes.
+The code below will run for 5-10 minutes.

+(Note: the `rm -rf $i` command is to remove the downloaded files after the fastq-dump.
+This is optional but saves disk space)

 ```
 # run fastq-dump in a loop
 for i in SRR6649845 SRR6649843 SRR6649850 SRR6649844 SRR6649848 SRR6649849 SRR6649851 SRR6649847 SRR6649846
 do
+prefetch $i
 fastq-dump --split-files --gzip -N 10000 -X 310000 $i
+rm -rf $i
 done

 # quick check to see if the loop has completed successfully